Everything we know about Trump’s family separations order

 Keeps families together, for the most part

-The executive order states it is the policy of the administration “to maintain family unity.”
+The executive order states it is the policy of the administration “to maintain family unity,” a new position from the administration which had been defending the separation of families and blaming the families themselves for putting themselves in the position of being separated by crossing the border illegally — saying the administration’s hands were tied.

 While the Justice Department will continue to prosecute adults who cross the border illegally in federal court, the order says, Trump asks that families be housed together “where appropriate and consistent with law and available resources.”

 It was not immediately clear whether the caveats would still result in a substantial number of separations.

 Keeps families with DHS

 In a major change, adults will not be turned over to the Justice Department when they face criminal charges, and will instead stay with their children in detention with the Department of Homeland Security.
-That’s a change the administration previously said it could not do.
-The order maintains an exception for when the child is at risk or there is concern about the child’s well-being.

 But there’s a catch, saying the families will be detained “extent permitted by law and subject to the availability of appropriations” — again something that remains to be worked out.